|Product Type||Shipped Product|

-To be clear on what we're saying, we would like to see you add right at 6.75 quarts of oil grand total in your engine and oil filter when using the higher capacity oil pan.
-When using the stock appearing oil pan, we would like to see you add right at 4.75 quarts grand total in your engine and oil filter.
+To be clear on what we're saying, we would like to see you add right at 7.0 to 7.5 quarts of oil grand total in your engine and oil filter when using the higher capacity oil pan that has the flat ribbed bottom with kickouts on the side.
+When using the stock appearing oil pan, we would like to see you add right at 5.5 to 5.75 quarts grand total in your engine and oil filter.

 Our engines include a dipstick.
 It's very important that you re-calibrate the oil level marking on the dipstick.
 This is due to the fact that the dipstick, oil pan, and block are all made from various manufacturers and we often see great variances.
 Couple this with the fact that you may be running a reduced amount of oil, and the "full" mark on the dipstick will most likely not indicate correctly.
 Once you have put a predetermined amount of oil in your engine, and run it for a few minutes, let it sit for awhile on level ground, check the oil, and mark your dipstick with a flat file to re-establish the full mark.